-The percentage of lightning flashes reported by longrange lightning detection networks depends on the strength of the lightning discharge, solar angle, the distance between the lightning flashes and the sensors, specifics of the hardware, and the nature of the waveguide, which is discussed further in this section.
-This flash DE is defined as
+The percentage of lightning flashes reported by long-range lightning detection networks depends on the strength of the lightning discharge, solar angle, the distance between the lightning flashes and the sensors, specifics of the hardware, and the nature of the waveguide, discussed further in this section.
+This flash detection efficiency (DE) is defined as

-$$DE(x, y, t) = \frac{\text{number of flashes detected}}{\text{actual number of flashes}} \times 100\%.$$ (1)
+$$DE(x,y,t) = \frac{\text{number of flashes detected}}{\text{actual number of flashes}} \times 100\%$$ (1)

-The long-range LLS DE is generally best during the night and is poorest during the day.
-The lower-loss propagation at night is the result of improved iono-spheric reflection (Fig. 1).
+The LLDN DE is generally best during the night and is poorest during the day.
+The lower-loss propagation at night is the result of improved ionospheric reflection (Fig. 1).